Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification

+and both the training process and the memory updating strategy in the baseline method are kept the same as our CACL method.

-To evaluate the contribution of each component, we conduct a set of experiments by disabling each component in our CACL framework individually, \ie, CACL w/o cluster refinement, w/o instance-level contrastive loss $\mathcal{L}_{I}$ and w/o cluster-level contrastive loss $\mathcal{L}_{C}$.
-To further evaluate the sub-part of the cluster-level contrastive loss, we also conduct experiments to evaluate the influence of disabling $\mathcal{L}_C^{(inter)}$ and $\mathcal{L}_C^{(intra)}$, respectively.
+To comprehensively evaluate the contribution of each component, we conduct a set of ablation experiments by testing each component in our CACL framework individually, \ie, cluster refinement, instance-level contrastive loss $\mathcal{L}_{I}$ and cluster-level contrastive loss $\mathcal{L}_{C}$.
+To further evaluate the sub-part of the cluster-level contrastive loss, we also conduct experiments to evaluate the influence of using $\mathcal{L}_C^{(inter)}$ or $\mathcal{L}_C^{(intra)}$, separately.